Renting a Small RV: Everything You Need to Know

 Solo Travelers: You might like compact camper vans with essentials like a bed, kitchenette, and easy maneuverability.

-Couples: Look for small RVs with amenities that provide a touch of romance—cozy beds, upgraded appliances, and multiple windows.
+Couples: Look for small RVs with amenities that provide a touch of romance—cozy beds, upgraded appliances, and multiple windows to enjoy the view.

 Two Friends: You might want separate beds or convertible seating for downtime.